open-joinbase/joinbase.io/content/docs/references/mqtt.md

 template = "docs/page.html"

 [extra]
-lead = "MQTT Protocol is the first-class citizen of JoinBase." toc = true top = false
+lead = "JoinBase can be used as a high performance MQTT broker." toc = true top = false
 +++

+A built-in MQTT broker capacity is implemented in JoinBase.
+So,
+1. IoT devices just send MQTT messages to JoinBase server,
+2. JoinBase will store data reliably for you,
+3. And then you can subscribe to that topic/table in other devices.
-In JoinBase, we provide a MQTT server, can be seen as a common MQTT broker.
-So IoT devices just send MQTT messages to JoinBase server, then JoinBase will store data reliably for you.
-Finally, you can do fastest real-time IoT data analysis on top of stored bigdata via an easy SQL compatible language at any moment.
-All these are done in the one-stop JoinBase.
-There is no need to use any other systems or tools.
+4. Finally, you can do fastest real-time IoT data analysis on top of stored bigdata via an easy SQL compatible language.
+5. In the same time, you can use the JoinBase a high performance MQTT broker for routing messages to other subscribers as well.

 ### Working Modes